Multi-User-Domain/SimPolis/README.md

 It's a city builder like game which uses cards to perform actions.
 The idea is that using RDF these cards can become to some extent data-driven and allow for aspects of the game to be decentralised

+For working with RDF, we use [dotNetRdf](https://dotnetrdf.org).
+One great feature of Godot is the ability to mix GDScript and C# in the same project

 # Agents

 Agents are game actors, e.g. characters.
 They are expected to be able to perform tasks, by playing _cards_